 There’s plenty of media that presents Paris as a stylish and glamorous place, with elegant women sashaying around in haute couture.
 Think perfume ads, The Devil Wears Prada and even, more recently, Emily In Paris.

-However, that certainly won’t be what you experience all around the city.
+However, you certainly won’t experience pristine beauty everywhere in the city.
 As well as high-end glamour, there are also ugly buildings, run-down streets and lots of ordinary people in regular clothes (and also a sizeable number of people sleeping rough).

-In fact, one of the common complaints I’ve heard about Paris is that it is dirty, with dog poo everywhere.
-At first, this didn’t ring true – because I hadn’t noticed that myself.
+One of the common complaints I’ve heard about Paris is that it is dirty, with dog poo everywhere.
+At first, this didn’t ring true for me, because I hadn’t noticed that myself.
 Perhaps my eyes were always on the lovely buildings and landmarks, rather than the pavement.
-But on a recent visit, I spent some time exploring Montmartre, and sure enough, I noticed a lot of dog poo around!
+Then, on another visit, I spent some time exploring Montmartre, and sure enough, I noticed a lot of dog poo around!

 For me personally, this didn’t spoil my experience.
 I certainly didn’t love the doggy doodoo – it’s gross!
 But in the end, I loved everything else so much more that I was willing to overlook (and step over) the occasional poop.